knative/docs/docs/developer/concepts/duck-typing.md

     name: pointee
 ```

-If the expected shape of a Sizable duck type is that in the status, the schema shape is the
+If the expected shape of a Sizable duck type is that, in the `status`, the schema shape is the
 following: <!-- If possible, we want to call these examples "resource" shapes, not "schema" shapes, because we've only talked of "resources" so far.
 Ask an engineer if that's okay. -->

 ```yaml